NRI

 blog cta img

-Limitations of Non-Residential External Accounts
+Limitations of Non-Residential External (NRE) Accounts

-• Limited Deposits: When we talk about the limitations of NRE accounts, then you can only deposit foreign currency in this account.
+When we talk about the limitations of NRE accounts, then you can only deposit foreign currency in this account.
 The money earned in India cannot be deposited.

-• Currency Risk: Foreign currency deposits are exchanged for Indian rupees.
+Foreign currency deposits are exchanged for Indian rupees.
 Whose value is subject to change when repatriating money, this may result in losses.

-• Investment Options: Non-residential external accounts offer limited investment options, including NRE fixed deposit and NRE saving accounts.
+Non-residential external accounts offer limited investment options, including NRE fixed deposit and NRE saving accounts.

-• Withdrawal Restrictions: If you have an NRE bank account, then you have to face some restrictions on how much and how often money can be withdrawn.
+If you have an NRE bank account, then you have to face some restrictions on how much and how often money can be withdrawn.

-• Domestic Transactions: This type of NRI account allows transactions between India and a foreign country only.
+This type of NRI account allows transactions between India and a foreign country only.

-• Account Closure: If you want to close an NRE account, then until all the money is repatriated or the account is converted to a resident Indian account, it cannot be closed.
+If you want to close an NRE account, then until all the money is repatriated or the account is converted to a resident Indian account, it cannot be closed.

-• Power of Attorney: This bank account doesn’t give power of attorney of an NRE account to another NRI.
+This bank account doesn’t give power of attorney of an NRE account to another NRI.

 After learning the pros and cons of a Non-Residential External Bank account, are you interested in opening this and want to know the documents required for an NRE account?
 If yes, then the next part of this post will be helpful for you.
 We will create a list of documents required for the NRE bank account.

-List of Documents Required for NRE Account
+Documents Required to Open an NRE Bank Account

 • An application form with correct details and proper signature.